yochannah/Corrfunc/docs/source/python-interface.rst

 .. _python-interface:

 ****************************************
-Using the python extensions in Corrfunc
+Using the python extensions in corrfunc
 ****************************************

 This guide assumes that you already followed the :ref:`step_by_step_install`